What Is Kwanzaa?

 - Robertson, Linda.
 Kwanzaa Fun.
 Houghton Mifflin Co., 2003.
 ISBN: 0753456850

 Show the students where Africa is located on a world map.
 Tell them that Africa is the second largest continent and it contains many countries, cultures and habitats.
 Share some of your knowledge of distinct places in Africa.
 Students sit on the floor with their eyes closed as you play one track of African drum music (see Bibliography).
 Prompt them to let their imaginations create pictures in their heads as they listen.
 After the piece is done, ask the students to respectfully describe what they heard and “saw."

 Note to teacher: Kwanzaa was developed in 1966 by Dr. Maulana Karenga, a professor at California State University, to celebrate the African heritage of many Americans and increase unity and pride within the black community.
 (Kwankaa is not a traditional African celebration) Although Africa is an incredibly diverse continent, the celebration is based on first-harvest celebrations of various African cultures.
 The seven principles of Kwanzaa are based on a compilation of many African traditions and spoken in Swahili, which is a language that is spoken in many countries of Africa.

 Read aloud the introduction from the book Seven Candles of Kwanzaa by Andrea Davis Pinkney.
-Read some of the other resources to give the students some general information about the celebration (see Bibliography).
+Read one or more of the other books listed above to give the students general information about the celebration (see Bibliography).
 There are YouTube versions of most of the books.

-Check the students’ understanding of Kwanzaa by asking the following questions:
+Reinforce the students’ understanding of Kwanzaa by answering the following questions after reading: